JoshOrndorff/recipes/src/advanced/custom-rpc.md

 }
 ```

-Finally, to install this RPC on in our service, we explans the `with_rpc_extensions` call to
+Finally, to install this RPC on in our service, we expand the existing `with_rpc_extensions` call to
 ```rust
 .with_rpc_extensions(|client, _pool, _backend, _fetcher, _remote_blockchain| -> Result<RpcExtension, _> {
   let mut io = jsonrpc_core::IoHandler::default();